 The photographs below narrate the enriching value of the hammam, focusing on the aspects that describe the journey to and life in Kholm, its people, the changing weather, the cultural emergency, the period of restoration and the ultimate sense of discovery.
 The author of the book, Tanvi Maheshwari, recounts the story in her own words through the description of the images.

-An architect by education and a journalist by passion, Mehta pursued a crossroad between her two interests.
-Having completed an M.Arch from CEPT University in Ahmedabad, she has worked in the field of architectural journalism for over 5 years.
-Besides content generation for STIR, she continues to teach in architectural schools in Mumbai.
+Meghna has been writing and researching on design-focused content.
+An architect by education and a journalist by passion, she pursued crossroads between her two interests.
+Having completed her M.Arch from CEPT University in Ahmedabad, she has been working in the field of architectural journalism for over six years.
+She has also contributed to books, and teaches at architecture schools in Mumbai.